 Older preschoolers (4+) can sign up for Jedi Training, which allows young Padawans to train in the ways of the Force, battling evil villains and saving the galaxy.
 It’s extremely popular, so if you want to try the training, be sure to sign up early, in person, at Disney’s Hollywood Studios.

-You may find that in fall, holiday decorations are everywhere!
-Mickey pumpkin wreaths and festival fall aromas abound in Magic Kingdom.
-Fall-inspired treats like caramel apples adorn candy shops and merchandise locations start displaying cozier options like sweatshirts.
-Magically, over the wee hours of early November, cast members are hard at work changing over the Halloween decorations to Christmas ones.
-The change is drastic and beautiful, so if you happen to Trick or Treat with Mickey in late October, keep your eyes on Magic Kingdom for its spectacular swap.
+Paris: Holiday decorations are everywhere.
+Mickey pumpkin wreaths and festive fall aromas abound in Magic Kingdom.
+You’ll find fall-inspired treats like caramel apples and candy shops, and merchandise locations start displaying cozier options like sweatshirts.
+In early November, cast members change over the Halloween decorations to Christmas ones. the change is drastic but beautiful, so if you happen to Trick or Treat with Mickey in late October, keep your eyes on Magic Kingdom for its spectacular swap.

 For more Disney articles please visit: